 No Holding Back

 Car-sharing companies don't typically withhold money from your earnings to cover income taxes because car owners are not employees.
-Through withholding, employees have peace of mind knowing they've already paid all or most of their taxes by the April deadline.
+Through withholding, employees can have peace of mind knowing they've already paid all or most of their taxes by the filing deadline.

 As a car-share driver, you can pay-as-you-go to avoid being hit with a large tax bill at tax time.
 Pay your taxes throughout the year by figuring your estimated tax payments and sending payments to the IRS every quarter.
 Use Form 1040-ES to figure and pay estimated taxes, or use TaxCaster free tax calculator.